 Gugino Panté’s impact on UD has been overwhelmingly positive.
 During Gugino Panté’s time with the Lerner Career Services Center, she has created and built programs that address every quality of innovative leadership and exemplary service that the award committee was looking for.
-Most notably, these programs include The Lerner Executive Mentoring Program; The Road to Wall Street Program; and the Lerner Internship Edge Program.
+Most notably, these programs include The Lerner Executive Mentoring Program; Lerner Careers on Wall Street program; and the Lerner Internship Edge Program.

 “Compared to other regional business schools, our team is much smaller,” Caulfield wrote.
 “However, Jill has enabled our team to increase our student engagement through one-on-one appointments, classroom presentations and peer support through drop-in resume reviews as well as mock interviews every semester.
 Additionally, she teaches courses at the undergraduate and graduate level to bring professional development training to on-campus, commuting and online students.
 She has managed to keep expenses to a minimum, demonstrating responsible fiscal management of her department.”

 Gugino Panté established a satellite career services office in Lerner when she served as assistant director from 2007 through 2016.
 In 2016 she was named director of the Lerner Career Services Center.
 Gugino Panté earned her bachelor degree in criminal justice from the University of Dayton and her master’s degree in college counseling at UD, while also serving as a graduate assistant.